CodeAwareness/caw.localservice/README.md

 ## Architecture

-`peer8.service` is an OS service that listens to HTTP requests from your editors (Visual Studio Code, vim, etc) and performs the necessary actions for CodeAwareness.
+`cA.localservice` is an OS service that listens to HTTP requests from your editors (Visual Studio Code, vim, etc) and performs the necessary actions for CodeAwareness.

 This service is composed of the following components: